Some links in this post may be affiliate links

 Yes.
 Tradescantia zebrina is mildly toxic to humans and pets.
 If ingested, the plant sap can cause burning in the mouth, tongue and throat.
 The sap may also cause skin irritation in sensitive skin; always wear gloves when handling the plant.

-Silver Inch Plants are magnificent plants to add to your collection.
+Tradescantia zebrina are magnificent plants to add to your collection.
 You may get them online from Etsy (Link to Etsy).

-Tradescantia zebrina care requires regular pruning to keep it neat, to reduce pest and disease infestations, to encourage a bushy, compact growth and to rejuvenate growth.
+Silver Inch Plant requires regular pruning to keep it neat, to reduce pest and disease infestations, to encourage a bushy, compact growth and to rejuvenate growth.
 Repotting is only needed when extremely pot-bound as it grows best when slightly root-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Too little light results in faded colors and leggy stems.
+Too little light for Silver Inch Plant will result in faded colors and leggy stems.
 You may use grow lights if the natural lighting is not adequate.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth as well as prevent leggy growth.

 Silver Inch Plant thrives in a humidity of 50-55%.
-Too low humidity may result in brown, shrivelled leaf tips.
+Too low humidity can result in brown, shrivelled leaf tips.
 Therefore, set the pot on a wet pebble tray, use a humidifier or group the plants together to upscale humidity.
 Maintain proper air circulation to minimize fungal diseases.

 Feed Silver Inch Plant with a balanced, liquid fertilizer every 2-4 weeks in spring and summer for lush growth.
 Do not feed in fall and winter as the growth is minimal and feeding at this time may lead to fertilizer burn.